xenoxue1988/odoo-woocommerce-sync/readme.md

 > [!WARNING]
 > This add-on is provided without any warranty and may contain bugs as it is a recently developed solution.
 Testing in a controlled environment is recommended before deployment, and usage is at one's own risk.

+> [!TIP]
+> This add-on is being ported to Odoo 18 while maintaining compatibility with Odoo 16.
+Both versions currently coexist in the same repository, and most of the codebase already works on Odoo 18.
+To test this add-on on Odoo 18, edit the [manifest file](./woocommerce_sync/__manifest__.py) accordingly.

 ## Limitations

 - **Performance:** Updating product variations may take long, as each variable product is processed through a separate WooCommerce REST API call.